After a difficult few years that have stripped away our ability to travel freely, travel looks hopeful for 2022 and beyond.

 The Basics of the Chase Sapphire Preferred Card

-For a limited time, you can now earn 80,000 Chase Ultimate Rewards points after spending $4,000 within the first three months.
-Those points are worth a minimum of $1,000 towards travel – more on that later.
+You can currently earn 60,000 Chase Ultimate Rewards points after spending $4,000 within the first three months.
+Those points are worth a minimum of $750 towards travel – more on that later.

 The card also comes with some of the best travel insurance protection you will find from any credit card and some unparalleled rental car coverage, too.
 You won't pay foreign transaction fees when traveling internationally.

-Best of all, it has an annual fee of $95 each year – though you can cut that in half with a $50 grocery credit.
+Best of all, it has an annual fee of $95 each year.
 And if you play it right, you can easily come out way ahead on that upfront cost.